Digital Twin in Architecture

 To evaluate the data, spot trends, and forecast performance in the future, sophisticated analytics techniques are employed.
 Facility managers make educated judgments on upkeep, energy efficiency, space use, and other topics by utilizing insights from the digital twin.

-Benefits of facility management are:
+The benefits of facility management are:

 • Enhanced Efficiency in Operations